shivansh1012/VideoHub/README.md

 ### Executing program

-* To start client, Go into .\webapp\ directory and execute
+* To start web application, Go into .\webapp\ directory and execute
   ```bash
   npm start
   ```